Space heaters in October: choosing the most cost-effective option

 Combining efficiency and safety, it offers fast heating with better regulation.
 A good compromise for those using it several hours.

 Conclusion: The best space heater depends on use.
-For a rarely used room, a convector is fine.
-For daily heating, oil-filled or ceramic models are better.
-In all cases, limiting usage time remains the true key to savings.
+For an occasionally-used room, a convector is fine.
+For daily 4+ hour heating, an oil-filled radiator or ceramic model wins on running cost.
+For multi-season use, a portable heat pump gives the best COP but costs €600–€1,200 upfront.
+In all cases, the real lever is limiting usage time — and from mid-November onwards, the central system usually beats any space heater in a French home.
 Pair your heater choice with our 5 habits to cut heating bills and winter home preparation tips for optimal energy efficiency.

 About the author: